 - Checking and approving any contracts or agreements with third parties that may handle the company’s sensitive data.

 Simmway IT (IT Manager)

 - Ensuring all systems, services and equipment provided by them and used for storing data meet acceptable security standards Performing regular checks and scans to ensure any security hardware and software provided by them is functioning properly

 - Ensuring that access to office computers, servers, hard drives and thus exposure to candidate data is limited to staff of Focus on ServiceNow.

 - Ensuring that personal data provided by candidates via the website are secure and encrypted

 - Ensuring that our in-house database / software is in working order

-- Ensuring that the software remains secure at all times and that personal information is only accessible to Focus on ServiceNow
+- Ensuring that the software remains secure at all times and that personal information is only accessible to the Focus Cloud Group

 General staff guidelines